Applied Therapeutics Inc (APLT) Stock Price and Analyst Predictions

 APLT stock’s latest price update

-Applied Therapeutics Inc (NASDAQ: APLT)’s stock price has plunge by 20.37%relation to previous closing price of $0.47.
-Nevertheless, the company has seen a 25.83% surge in its stock price over the last five trading sessions. globenewswire.com reported 2025-08-13 that – CMT-SORD program advances; meeting scheduled with the FDA in Q3 2025 to discuss govorestat for the treatment of CMT-SORD
+Applied Therapeutics Inc (NASDAQ: APLT)’s stock price has plunge by -50.65%relation to previous closing price of $1.24.
+Nevertheless, the company has seen a 28.60% surge in its stock price over the last five trading sessions. globenewswire.com reported 2025-09-29 that NEW YORK, Sept.
+29, 2025 (GLOBE NEWSWIRE) — Applied Therapeutics, Inc. (Nasdaq: APLT) (the Company), a clinical-stage biopharmaceutical company dedicated to creating transformative treatments for rare diseases, today announced that the Company completed a meeting with the U.S. Food and Drug Administration (FDA) to discuss the potential new drug application (NDA) submission for govorestat for the treatment of Charcot-Marie-Tooth Sorbitol Dehydrogenase (SORD) Deficiency (CMT-SORD) in the third quarter of 2025.

 APLT’s Market Performance